 6. “Oh, I feel sick and tired too…I know how you feel!”

-On the other end (from the clueless husband), there’s the overinvolved husband.
+There’s the clueless husband and then there’s the overinvolved husband.
 There’s actually a syndrome called “couvade,” where men experience sympathetic pregnancy symptoms, including nausea, fatigue, and even weight gain.
 But, sorry, dude!
 You’re not pregnant, and you don’t know what it’s like.
 Right now she doesn’t need you to whine or try to feel the same (she has her girlfriends for that), she needs you to step up and help her.

 7. “What do you mean you can’t take out the trash/do the nasty dishes/clean the cat box/lift the heavy laundry?
 You’re pregnant, not disabled.”